tetyanaloskutova/remote-works/docs/guides/email_integration.rst

 Email Configuration and Integration
 ===================================

-Saleor offers a few ways to set-up your email settings over SMTP servers and relays through the below environment variables.
+Remote-works offers a few ways to set-up your email settings over SMTP servers and relays through the below environment variables.